Here are the most common reasons to have an appraisal:

 - Read the fine print on what items are covered to determine if you need additional policies to protect your possessions.

 - Estate Tax

 - Dividing property among heirs or beneficiaries, during divorce and other life situations are aided by a third-party that can add value to the items being dispersed.

-- Sometimes you just don’t know what something is worth and an appraisal can help.
+- Sometimes you just do not know what something is worth and an appraisal can help.